Volunteering for a Rape Support / Activist Organisation

 Early on in my recovery from the abusive relationship I experienced I was really struggling with the intense level of anger I felt not only towards my own abuser but towards the injustice that I witnessed taking place in the lives of all survivors.
 Time and time again I would read accounts in the press of the failure of the legal system to protect and seek justice for survivors from violence and found myself distraught at the epidemic levels of suffering and injustice that existed.

-One day I read the following magazine article (4th article down):
+One day I read a magazine article:

 “They said I asked for it”